Monday, July 13, 2015

 If you ever plan to book a demo with us, you can be fairly certain this is one of the first questions we will be asking you, hopefully after pleasantries.

-We often receive requests for demos from business people who want to find out how our system can help them with their requirements.
+We often receive requests for demos from business people who want to find out how our skills management platform can help them with their requirements.

-Today, I’d be sharing some of the most basic and popular use cases of our skill management system, based on what our clients want to accomplish with it.
+Today, we'll share some of the most basic and popular use cases of our skill management system, based on what our clients want to accomplish with it.

 It’ll give you an idea of what other companies are using skills management for, and why it has become quite popular.